zwelz3/milnlp/README.md

 Restart your console.

-Note** Make sure your target display is set to 1920x1080 resolution and the scale is set to 100% or their will be GUI sizing issues.
+Note** Make sure your target display is set to 1920x1080 resolution and the scale is set to 100% or their may be GUI sizing issues.